navis-org/navis/docs/ecosystem.md

 ![NAVis ecosystem](_static/navis_ecosystem.png)

-## flybrains
+## template brains + transforms

+{{ navis }} provides the scaffolding to work with brain templates and transforms, but it does not ship any itself.
+Instead, those are provided by separate packages:

+#### `flybrains`

-[flybrains](https://github.com/navis-org/navis-flybrains) is a package that bundles fly template brains and transforms that {{ navis }} can use to map spatial data (e.g. neurons) from one brain space to another.
+[flybrains](https://github.com/navis-org/navis-flybrains) bundles many fly template brains and transforms that {{ navis }} can use to map spatial data (e.g. neurons) from one brain space to another.
 If you installed {{ navis }}
 via ``pip`` with the ``[flybrains]`` option, you should already have this package.